Cord Meyer: Early life

 Meyer was the son of a wealthy New York family.
-His father, Cord Meyer III, was a diplomat and real estate developer; his mother, Katherine Blair Thaw, belonged to a Pennsylvania family that earned its wealth in the coal business.
+His father, Cord Meyer III, was a diplomat and real estate developer; his mother, Katherine Blair Thaw, belonged to a Pennsylvania family that obtained its wealth in the coal business.
 His grandfather, Cord Meyer II, was a property developer and a chairman of the New York State Democratic Committee.

 He was educated at St. Paul's School, New Hampshire, and attended Yale University, where he was a member of the Scroll and Key society, and as a senior was awarded the Alpheus Henry Snow Prize.
+He was a member of the Harvard Society of Fellows.
 After graduating in 1942, he joined the 22nd Marine Regiment and fought in the Pacific War; he took part in the Battle of Eniwetok, and in the Battle of Guam as platoon leader, losing his left eye in a grenade attack.
 He became a first lieutenant and was awarded the Bronze Star Medal.
 He shared his war experiences, writing for The Atlantic Monthly.
 Meyer's twin brother, Quentin, was killed at Okinawa.